 The radio play combines the interview material with an audio description of the setting, which was build in the Sophiensæle courtyard on September 04 and 05, 2021 and can now be viewed in the picture gallery in a series of photos.

 A car stands there.
 Trunk open.
 The radio is playing.
 Women* and queers are talking.
 And they talk about class.
 Based on interviews, the installation Fashionshow: Working Class Daughters negotiates questions of class, gender and migration.
 In the process, one's own role as, among other things, a working class academic is reflected upon - and almost incidentally, intersectionality and links to other identity and structural categories are revealed.
-The installation is based on a previous performance and the T-shirt collection specially designed for it, and conceptually takes up images of Eastern European flea markets and informal trade.
-She subtly refers to a current phenomenon in which so-called "work-wear" finds its way into high-fashion contexts.
+The installation is based on a previous performance and the T-shirt collection specially designed for it, and takes up images of Eastern European markets and informal trade.
+It subtly refers to a current phenomenon in which so-called "work-wear" finds its way into high-fashion contexts.

 What's classy if you're rich, but trashy if you're poor?